abhisack/abhisack.github.io/_posts/2015-01-24-possibilities-with-css-target-element.markdown

 These theories might have explained you a lot of what I'm trying to tell you.
 But you might question, how to target any element?
 It's simple.
 Give that element an unique ID and then call or aweken this ID through any anchor element.

-Supoose if we have a div with ID #nav having following CSS-
+Suppose if we have a div with ID #nav having following CSS-

 <pre>
 <code class="language-css">